fatihbalsoy/solarsystem-js/README.md

 # Solar System #

-## Keys ##

-* 'W'  Yaw Up
-* 'S'  Yaw Down
-* 'C'  Center
-* 'R'  Restart
-* 'Q'  Names
-* 'M'  Stop Time
-* '<'  Scroll back in time
-* '>'  Scroll forward in time
-* '/'  Normal Speed
-* '+'  Zoom In
-* '-'  Zoom Out

-## Info ##

-This is a scale model of our solar system at a scale of 1,000,000 miles in 1 pixel.
-You can also track and see planets' info, AKA "Solar Experience Tool", by using numbers on your keyboard.
+This is a 1,000,000 mile to 1 pixel scale of our solar system written in Processing.js.
+You can track and see the planets' info by holding the following numbers on your keyboard.

 * 0 - Sun
 * 1 - Mercury